CES and Green

 Over 89,000 square feet of other show graphics were recycled or returned to Freeman inventory for reuse

-Returned show badges were recycled along with the plastic material and repurposed into hotel room key cards
+Returned show badges were recycled along with the plastic material repurposed into hotel room key cards

-Along with the greening of show materials, the Consumer Electronics Association, owner and producer of the International CES, EA has a long history of supporting sustainability programs in the city of Las Vegas
+Along with the greening of show materials, the Consumer Electronics Association (CEA), owner and producer of the International CES, has a long history of supporting sustainability programs in the city of Las Vegas that benefit the local community.
+At the 2015 International CES, CEA will announce this year's grant recipient.
+Check back to this page for the latest updates.

 In 2013, CEA contributed $50,000 to Green Chips for a project that transformed the iconic ”Welcome to Fabulous Las Vegas” sign on Las Vegas Boulevard into a solar-powered masterpiece.
 CEA also donated to the Las Vegas Convention and Visitors Authority to install electric vehicle charging stations at the Las Vegas Convention Center.
 To find electric vehicle charging stations at the LVCC and around Las Vegas, visit CarStations, chargepoint or Alternative Fuels Data Center.